 “We quickly got to a full house within just a few months after the launch of the Hatcham House apps powered by andcards.”

 “We were looking for a solution and in andcards we found a perfect partner.
 They came alongside us and explained what we could do to side-by-side test and explore, build an ecosystem, create a platform for booking, communication, ticketing.
-We also appreciated the way that they were willing to adapt the app to take into consideration new requirements we had like booking for events, membership benefits, mentoring tie ups and the STREAM service which gives our members a notification on their phone of a special event or other member’s service. ”
+We also appreciated the way that they were willing to adapt the app to take into consideration new requirements we had like booking for events, membership benefits, mentoring tie ups and the Feed service which gives our members a notification on their phone of a special event or other member’s service.”

 "95% of members now use the app to book and pay.
 There are only 2 people that don’t.
 One doesn’t have a smartphone and the other is not very tech-confident."